 A registered dietitian (or nutritionist) is a part of the team of health professionals that help with cancer treatment and recovery.
 A dietitian will work with patients, their families, and the rest of the medical team to manage the patient's diet during and after cancer treatment.

 Research has shown that including a registered dietitian in a patient's cancer care can help the patient live longer.

 Cancer and cancer treatments may cause side effects that affect nutrition.

-For many patients, the effects of cancer and cancer treatments make it hard to eat well.
+For many patients, the effects of cancer treatments make it hard to eat well.
 Cancer treatments that affect nutrition include: